spnkrtv/SemrushTestAssignment/README.md

 # How to make and run an app container using Docker

-Goal is to learn how to prepare [Docker](https://www.docker.com/) environment for interacting with apps, built an image and run it as a container with the ExampleApp using [Kubernetes](https://kubernetes.io) cluster.
+For a perspective of Nordlys infrastructure migration to Kubernetes that guide give a short overview of the technology and gives an example of running an application in Docker ecosystem.

 ## What is Docker?

-Docker is an open platform for developing, running and organize applications.
-The core advantage of Docker is reducing time between program developing and running it in production.
-By using Docker developer has a possibility for shipping, testing, and deploying code quickly without using external infrastructure.
+Docker is a platform for developing, running and organizing applications.
+The core advantage of Docker is reducing time between program development and delivery.
+By using Docker a developer is able to ship, test and delivery code quickly without using external infrastructure.

-Docker provides the ability to packing, testing, deploying and running an application in a loosely isolated environment called a container.
+Docker provides the ability to isolate an application in an environment called a container.
 Container used along with virtual machines which is and abstraction of actual hardware turning one server into many servers.
 Each virtual machine provides an operating system and necessary libraries.

 ![docker and vms](https://www.docker.com/sites/default/files/d8/2018-11/docker-containerized-and-vm-transparent-bg.png)